 Prior to his appointment as Managing Director, he was the Deputy Managing Director of Wema Bank.

 Antoni Ballabriga is Global Head of Responsible Business at BBVA.
 He reports directly to the Board of Directors.
-His mission is to ensure that people are systematically placed at the decision-making processes.
+His mission is to challenge the whole organization to ensure that people are systematically placed at the decision-making processes.

 CEO, Triodos Bank

 Peter Blom (1956) has been statutory Member of the Executive Board of Triodos Bank N.V. since 1989 and is Chair of this Board.